 Normal reproduction in colour

-The RDA Logo (and other stuff TBD) are registered trademarks of the Research Data Alliance Foundation.
+The RDA Logo and other related brands are registered trademarks of the Research Data Alliance Foundation.
 To ensure consistent adherence to RDA Principles, permission is generally required to use the RDA Logo and branding.
 Permission is granted by the Secretary General (or designee) in consultation with the Council co-chairs.
 Typically, logo use is granted along with endorsement of a product or activity (see below).
 Requests to use the logo should be sent to enquiries[at]rd-alliance.org.

 In the following situations, explicit permission is not required, but notification of the use is appreciated.